TrumanGIT/True-North/README.md

  F1 - Open up skse menu framework to tweak some mods including my own hail mod where you can play with hail physics in real time.

-Shift + Activate to do ALL the actions below:
+Shift + E to do ALL the actions below:

- Horses, dogs Applaud Bards, Milk Cows, Wave Hello to Children, read books without having to pick them up, Instantly use / equip / read items without having to pick them up into your inventory first, Sleep while sitting in a bench, chair ect.
+ Pet Horses, dogs, cats, Applaud Bards, Milk Cows, Wave Hello to Children, read books without having to pick them up, Instantly use / equip / read items without having to pick them up into your inventory first, Sleep while sitting in a bench, chair ect.

  You can bath by using a power player by default.